-One of the most beautiful and isolated retreats in the world lies in the Casentino mountains in Italy, about 50 km from Florence.
-The Sanctuary of La Verna was founded there by St. Francis of Assisi in 1213.
-If you’re lucky enough to visit, you’ll be invited to taste Gnocchi del Casentino, the traditional dish made with wild greens from the forest.
-For centuries the Franciscan monks have gathered wild dandelion, chicory, curly endive and nettles to make these gnocchi.
+One of the most beautiful, isolated retreats in the world lies in the Casentino mountains near Florence, Italy.
+The Sanctuary of La Verna was founded by St. Francis of Assisi in 1213.
+Their specialty is Gnocchi del Casentino made with wild forest greens.
+For centuries Franciscan monks gathered wild dandelion, chicory, curly endive and nettles to make these gnocchi.

 This recipe is adapted to be Gluten-free, Vegan and Paleo, using no cheese or flour.
 Instead it uses coconut, nutritional yeast, and lemon to re-create the traditional flavor.
 These are also nightshade free, meaning they contain no potato flour or tomatoes, which are common allergens.
 (See my article Beware of Nightshades.)
 Gnocchi are a wonderful dish for a gathering, not hard to make, and they satisfy my longing for Tuscany.
 Fresh sage is traditional, but basil is also delicious.
 Makes about 52 gnocchi.
 Serves 6.

 - 1 pound fresh greens, such as kale, dandelion, arugula, chard, chicory

 - 1/2 cup coconut butter (soften it in a bowl of lukewarm water)

 - 1/4 teaspoon unprocessed salt

 - 1/4 teaspoon Vitamin-C crystals – optional (Buy in supplements section of any healthy grocery)

 - Ground black pepper to taste

 - 1/4 cup coconut oil, melted gently by putting it in a bowl of lukewarm water